dguo/dannyguo.com/problems.md

 ---
 This is a list of problems, complaints, suggestions, etc.

+* Restaurant menus should have pictures for every item.
+Nutrition info would also be nice.
 * [Evernote](https://evernote.com/)
     * In the web version, it's not possible to add rows to tables.
     * Opening a note in the web version causes nested lists to be flattened.
 These changes seem to sync, so the lists are flattened even in the native clients.